Ring Horn & Mano Cornuta | Fortuna Mecum

 - you should never do important things on Friday the 17th (Friday is the day Jesus died, 17 because, written in Roman numerals XVII and anagrammed makes up the word VIXI, I lived, therefore I died)

-- Especially in the South, dropping salt is considered an omen of misfortune and quarrels in the family.
-To avoid misfortune, a pinch of dropped salt is taken and thrown immediately behind the left shoulder.
+Shop Now- Especially in the South, dropping salt is considered an omen of misfortune and quarrels in the family.
+To avoid misfortune, the Italian Malocchio, a pinch of dropped salt is taken and thrown immediately behind the left shoulder.
 The ancients called salt the white gold and it was considered as precious as water.

 - Opening the umbrella in the house can bring bad luck inside the dwelling.